DOI-USGS/sfrmaker/docs/source/installation.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 (with ``SSL`` mentioned in the message and possibly ``bad handshake``)

-Make sure that the ``conda`` package installer is configured to use the USGS certificate
+Make sure that the ``Conda`` package installer is configured to use the USGS certificate
 (see :ref:`Installing the DOI SSL certificate for use with conda` above).